ashestosea/lipu-tenpo/README.md

 lipu-tenpo log [DATE]
 ```

-Prints the logs from DATE or today if not specified.
+Prints the logs from DATE or today if no argument is supplied.

 ```bash
 lipu-tenpo add [ENTRY]